middaugh/middaugh.github.io/projection-flipbook/README.md

-Easy-peasy non-D3 examples of [scrollama.js](https://github.com/russellgoldenberg/scrollama), pared down from the original documentation examples.
+# The Projection Flipbook

+This repository holds the files for The Projection Flipbook.

+- Scripts for the creation of the components of the Flipbook
+- index.html which combines the components of the flipbook with text

-Take a peek at https://jsoma.github.io/simplified-scrollama-scrollytelling/
+- The initial template for this is forked from the jsoma's Take a peek at https://jsoma.github.io/simplified-scrollama-scrollytelling/.